microsoft/knossos-ksc/src/ts2k/README.md

 -------- |#
 ```

-  And thence to this Knossos IR (TODO)
+  And thence to this Knossos IR

   ```lisp
 (def main Integer () (